XRPLF/xrpl-dev-portal/content/infrastructure/configuration/server-modes/run-rippled-as-a-validator.md

 ---
 html: run-rippled-as-a-validator.html
 parent: server-modes.html
+seo:
-blurb: Have your server vote on the consensus ledger.
+    description: Have your server vote on the consensus ledger.
 labels:
   - Core Server
   - Blockchain